 If you're eager to embark on this journey of 3D modelling using drones, we've compiled a set of best practices to help you get started.

 The cornerstone of any successful 3D model is high-quality captured data.
 To ensure the accuracy and quality of your model, it's essential to start with the right foundation.
-Utilise high-resolution images, especially when in close proximity to the structure you're modelling.
+Utilise high-resolution images, especially when in close proximity to the structure you're modeling.
 Whenever possible, incorporate accurate measurements through Ground Control Points (GCPs).
 This meticulous approach ensures the creation of a high-quality model.

 Timing is crucial when it comes to capturing high-quality data with drones, particularly for photogrammetry.
 Natural lighting plays a significant role in data acquisition.
 Flying in conditions that avoid overexposure, underexposure, or excessive shadows is vital for accurate results.
 If your area of interest includes vegetation, opt for low-wind conditions to minimise movement in the vegetation, which can affect data quality.